MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 Meetings, emails, and chats are necessary to get work done, but they often leave us with little time during the work day for uninterrupted individual work.
 Some people report spending over 80% of their day collaborating with coworkers, and research has shown that it can take over 20 minutes to refocus after checking just one email.

-The focus plan in MyAnalytics helps you block time every day for your top-priority work. .
+The focus plan in MyAnalytics helps you block time every day for your top-priority work.
 MyAnalytics will help you schedule one to two hours every day to focus (with the option to automatically book that time), and silence chats in Teams and Skype for Business during that booked time.

 You can create or end your focus plan at will.
 For more information, see [To create your focus plan](#to-create-your-focus-plan) and [To leave or change your focus plan](#to-leave-or-change-your-focus-plan).

 ## To create your focus plan

-You create your focus plan in the MyAnalytics dashboard or in the Outlook add-in:
+You can create your focus plan in the MyAnalytics dashboard or in the Outlook add-in:

 ### Personal dashboard

-1. In the focus plan card in the email digest, select **Try it out**.
+1. In the header of the **Focus** page of your personal dashboard, select **Try it out**.

    ![Focus plan card in digest](../../Images/mya/use/focusplan-intro.png)